FloorD/wordcamp/talk.md

 You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.

-If you want to contribute to translate the plugin in languages other than English, there is a GlotPress translation project available (no registration required! — You can also send me an e-mail using the form on my website).

 ####Monday is hackathon day, right?

 I'd love to help WordPress create version control for its users, or bring it to GitHub standards.
 But I need help for that.
 Please find me in the break if you'd like to work on this as well!
+I'm thinking about contributing to Post Forking (as it also integrates with Edit Flow), but if one of you is working on the next big thing, I'd love to help.

+###Thank you.